Ankur-ver/cam/README.md

 - Fetches data directly from the [Codeforces API](https://codeforces.com/api/)
 - Shows latest contests and rating updates
 - Updates data automatically when a student is added
+- Sync all student data and update every student data everyday at 2AM

 ### 📧 Inactivity Email Notifications
 - Sends automated email reminders to inactive students